Matthewsw1234/DJI-M600-SAR/README.md

 Final Connections and DJI Go setup (WIP)

+## Launching the Programs

+Once you have gone through the above setups.
+Open the repository on your Pi.

+Open `FLIR-Detection.py` in Thonny or your Python runner of choice.

+Run the program with the Flir Connected to the Pi.
+This will start the detection.
+For testing a USB webcam may work, but the model is not tuned for that.

+Open `Gimbal.py` to start the Servo's balancing in Thonny or your Python runner of choice.

+Make sure the MPU6050 is connected and the Servo before running.
+Yous should see the Gimbal lock to a certain pitch.

 ## Training your own model set

 If you wish to do this, please take a look at the TRAIN YOUR OWN MODELS file if you want to capture/performance tune your own model set.